GurkiratSingh111/GameTrackerPro/app/src/main/java/ca/cmpt276/carbon/docs/readme3.txt

     the bug on a consistent basis and you might notice it in testing.

-Extension for Iteration 2:

-    ** 2 day extension granted by Dr. Brian for iteration 2. **

 Acknowledgements and Credits:

     Java Coding Style Guide: